simon-ritchie/pconst/TEMP_TODO.md

 - Regist to PyPI
 - Add release tag to github.
 - Write Qiita post.
-- Add performance comparison to README.
+- Add performance comparison and attention to README.